firedog1024/DeviceKeyRollover/README.md

 }
 ```

-The HubHostname value can be gotten from [Azure Portal](https://portal.azure.com) by going to your IoT hub and copying the Hostname in the Overview tab.
-Then in the Devices pageyou can find the device identity for the value of DeviceId.
-Finally DeviceKey value can be found by clicking on the device you wish to test with then copying the Primary Key.
+The HubHostname value can be retrieved from the [Azure Portal](https://portal.azure.com) by going to your IoT hub and copying the Hostname in the Overview tab.
+Then in the Devices page you can find the device identity for the value of DeviceId.
+Finally, DeviceKey value can be found by clicking on the device you wish to test with then copying the Primary Key.

 ## Compiling and running